 Students will not be reinstated if dropped for non-attendance.

 After the initial attendance reporting, I do not drop students from the course.
-Any student deciding to discontinue with the course after that date must properly withdraw from the course to avoid possibly receiving an “F”.
+Any student deciding to discontinue the course after that date must properly withdraw from the course to avoid possibly receiving an “F”.
 For information about dropping a course and drop deadlines, follow this link.

 Technical Issues and Support